So Much Great Fruit: Lutheran Perspectives on Contemporary Legal Issues

 In recent years, persons from many religious traditions around the world have started examining and critiquing secular law from the perspective of their own theology and religious traditions.

 The goal of this conference is to begin a conversation among American lawyers, judges, and Lutheran theologians and pastors about how the Lutheran tradition does and should inform critical issues of law and justice for our world.
 The conference will consider how Lutheran judges find their work informed by their faith and cultural background, and explore a range of issues from environmental protection to family law where Lutheran voices in law, theology, and ethics can make a distinctive contribution to secular law-making.

 March 27-28, 2014

-Valparaiso University Law School’s Hyde Park venue at the Lutheran Theological Seminary of Chicago.
+Valparaiso University Law School’s Hyde Park Venue at the Lutheran School of Theology at Chicago.
 1100 East 55th St., Chicago, IL.

 The papers presented at the conference will be included in a forthcoming book on Lutheran perspectives on secular law co-edited by Marie Failinger and Ron Duty.

 Martin E. Marty, Fairfax M. Cone Distinguished Service Professor Emeritus of the History of Modern Christianity at the University of Chicago Divinity School will give the luncheon address.